vivmk/techaware/content/posts/web-dev.md

 date: 2020-07-19T12:41:48+05:30
 draft: false
 author: "Vivek Mishra"
+description: "This is a pathway I took to learn to make attractive websites (like one you are on now) from scratch.
+All the resources listed here will be available for free on Internet & you need not pay a buck for anything."
 ---

 This is a pathway I took to learn to make attractive websites (like one you are on now) from scratch.
 All the resources listed here will be available for free on Internet & you need not pay a buck for anything.

 Note: This is not a site builder guide.
 We will be talking about coding!